Point

 we can always expect to get close to warblers and other songbirds tired

 out from the crossing.
+A Bell's Vireo at arm's length was a typical example during the 2011 trip.
 The shorebirding around Pt.
 Pelee can be excellent.